compsecio/ctfbook/src/tools/openssh.md

 ```
 sudo systemctl start ssh.service
 ```
-Finally, record the IP address of your box.
-It is most likely located at eth0
+Finally, record the IP address of your box -- usually located at eth0 for a VM with one network interface.
 ```
 ip a
 ```
 ![image](ipaddr.png)

-In the above case, the address of your VM is 192.168.46.9
+In the above case, the address of your VM is ```192.168.46.91``` and your username is ```kali```.

 You should be able to login from your desktop now using:
 ```